Explicit Universal Bounds for Cumulants via Moments: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The determination of explicit bounds for high-order cumulants is a recurring problem in probability theory, particularly when precise non-asymptotic control is required for limit theorems or concentration inequalities.
-In this work, we have established a unified framework that bounds the $n$-th cumulant $\kappa_n(X)$ solely in terms of the $n$-th absolute moment $M_n(X)$.
-By identifying the bounding coefficient with the \emph{combinatorial mass} of the partition formula, we have derived constants that scale as $(n-1)! / \rho^n$.
-This offers a decisive improvement over the $n^n$ scaling typical of crude combinatorial estimates.
+Determining explicit bounds for high-order cumulants is a recurring problem in probability theory, particularly when precise non-asymptotic control is required.
+In this work, we established a unified framework that bounds the $n$-th cumulant $\kappa_n(X)$ solely in terms of an $n$-th absolute moment $M_n(X)$.
+By identifying the bounding coefficient with the exact combinatorial mass of the partition formula, we derived constants scaling as $(n-1)! / \rho^n$, offering a decisive exponential improvement over the $n^n$ scaling typical of crude combinatorial bounds.